HappyPantss/functional-programming/README.md

 # functional-programming
-Repo for functional-programming CMD 2020/2021
+This is the repo for functional-programming CMD 2020/2021